Home Recipes Cream and Jam Long John Doughnut Recipe

 Sharing is caring!

-You can not go wrong with this Long John Doughnut Recipe if you are looking to make these for a dessert, special occasions or something to serve up to guests.
+You can not go wrong with this Long John Doughnut Recipe if you are looking to make these for dessert, special occasions, or to serve to guests.

 Long John Doughnut Recipe

-Next to jelly slice, long john doughnuts are one of my families favourite treats.
+Next to jelly slices, long john doughnuts are one of my family’s favourite treats.

-And being able to make these at home allows me to make them anytime, and hubby is by far the lover of these style of doughnuts in our household.
+Making these at home allows me to make them anytime, and hubby is by far the lover of these doughnut styles in our household.

 How to make this Long John Doughnut recipe at home.

-This recipe is quite simple to make; however, there is a bit of time required for proving.
-But well worth the wait.
+This recipe is quite simple to make; however, proving takes a bit of time, but it is well worth the wait.

-The ingredients you will need for the long john doughnut recipe is:
+The ingredients you will need for the Long John doughnut recipe are:

 • Milk